 The Dietary Guidelines for Americans make it clear that your nutritional needs should be met primarily through your diet.
 For some people, however, supplements may be a useful way to get nutrients they might otherwise be lacking.
 But before you go shopping for supplements, get the facts on what they will and won't do for you.

-Dietary supplements aren't intended to be a food substitute because they can't replicate all of the nutrients and benefits of whole foods, such as fruits and vegetables.
-So if you're generally healthy and eat a balanced diet, daily dietary supplements may not be worth the expense.
-However, if you can't eat enough healthy foods or have certain conditions, you may benefit from taking a daily dietary supplement
+Supplements aren't intended to be a food substitute because they can't replicate all of the nutrients and benefits of whole foods, such as fruits and vegetables.
+So depending on your situation and your eating habits, dietary supplements may not be worth the expense.

-Whole foods are your best sources of vitamins and minerals.
-They offer three main benefits over dietary supplements:
+Whole foods offer three main benefits over dietary supplements:

 - Greater nutrition.
 Whole foods are complex, containing a variety of the micronutrients your body needs — not just one.
 An orange, for example, provides vitamin C plus some beta carotene, calcium and other nutrients.
 A vitamin C supplement lacks these other micronutrients.

 - Essential fiber.
-Whole foods provide dietary fiber.
+Whole foods, such as whole grains, fruits, vegetables and legumes, provide dietary fiber.
+Most high-fiber foods are also packed with other essential nutrients.
 Fiber, as part of a healthy diet, can help prevent certain diseases, such as type 2 diabetes and heart disease, and it can also help manage constipation.